Avnerus/ma_thesis/thesis.md

 : PCB boards in the pneumatic control board {#tbl:pcbs}

 The main unit that controls an actuator is the valve board, which provisions two main functions: 1) PWM control of two 12V motors / solenoids.
 2) Reading air pressure values.
-Essentially it used to control an inlet valve and an outlet valve for every air chamber that needs to be individually inflated or deflated.
+Essentially it used to control an inlet valve and an outlet valve for every air chamber that needs to be individually inflated or deflated, while providing pressure sensor readings for that air chamber to enable automatic regulation.
 Additionally, since the board is able to control any 12v motor, it is also used to control to the single pump that drives the pneumatic system.

 The operating principle for using the valve board is described in [@fig:valve-board-diagram] and [@tbl:actuator-states].
 As mentioned, two valves are controlled using the board: An inlet valve and an outlet valve.
 The valves could be open, closed or partially open using low PWM values; this controls the state of the actuator. [@Tbl:actuator-states] lists the different states of the actuator in relation to the state of the valve.